-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on System, and click on IPv6 System Settings. - 3.
+- 1. Log into your switch management page (see "Access your switch management page" on page 11). - 2.
+Click on System, IPv6, IPv6 Address, and in the IPv6 address table for the VLAN1 interface, click on Modify. - 3.
 Review the settings.
-When you have completed making changes, click Apply to save the settings. - IPv6 State: The IPv6 address for the IPv6 network interface is set in auto configuration mode if this option is enabled.
+When you have completed making changes, click Apply to save the settings. - IPv6 State: By default, the IPv6 interface is disabled.
+The IPv6 address for the IPv6 network interface is set in auto configuration mode if this option is enabled.
 The default value is Disable.
-Auto configuration can be enabled only when DHCPv6 is not enabled on any of the management interfaces.
-DHCPv6 Client: This option only displays when DHCPv6 is enabled. - IPv6 Unicast Address / Prefix Length: The IPv6 Unicast Address is an identifier for a single interface, on a single node.
+Auto configuration can be enabled only when DHCPv6 is not enabled on any of the management interfaces. - IPv6 Unicast Address / Prefix Length: The IPv6 Unicast Address is an identifier for a single interface, on a single node.
 A packet that is sent to a unicast address is delivered to the interface identified by that address.
-Add the IPv6 prefix and prefix length to the IPv6 System Settings interface. - IPv6 Static Gateway: Specifies the corresponding Gateway of the IP address entered into the field. - IPv6 Dynamic Gateway: To configure the switch to automatically obtain its IP configuration from a DHCP server on your network.
+Add the IPv6 prefix and prefix length to the IPv6 System Settings interface. (e.g. fc00::2/64) - DHCPv6 Client: To configure the switch to automatically obtain its IPv6 address configuration settings from a DHCPv6 server on your network. - Link Local Address Settings: A link-local address is an IPv6 unicast address that can be automatically configured on any interface using the link-local prefix FE80::/10 (1111 1110 10) and the interface identifier in the modified EUI-64 format.
+Link-local addresses are used in the neighbor discovery protocol and the stateless autoconfiguration process.
+Nodes on a local link can use link-local addresses to communicate; the nodes do not need globally unique addresses to communicate.
+IPv6 devices must not forward packets that have link-local source or destination addresses to other links.